franRappazzini/PayPeer/README.md

 # PayPeer

-# 🌐 100% On-Chain P2P Crypto-Fiat Exchange on Internet Computer
+# 🌐 100% On-Chain P2P Crypto-Fiat & Crypto-Crypto Exchange on Internet Computer

-A fully decentralized, censorship-resistant platform built entirely on Internet Computer (ICP) that enables peer-to-peer exchange of cryptocurrencies for fiat — without intermediaries, without KYC, and without centralized custody.
+A fully decentralized, censorship-resistant platform built entirely on Internet Computer (ICP) that enables peer-to-peer exchange of cryptocurrencies for FIAT — **without intermediaries, without KYC, and without centralized custody**.

+This project is a **fully decentralized** platform built entirely on the Internet Computer (ICP) blockchain, enabling peer-to-peer exchange of cryptocurrencies for FIAT and between cryptocurrencies without intermediaries, KYC, or centralized custody.

+Leveraging ICP’s serverless architecture, the application runs entirely on-chain, with all logic, storage, and execution contained within canisters.
+It operates as a decentralized order book where users can create and accept trade offers between crypto and FIAT — or crypto and crypto — in a secure, direct, and trustless way.

+The system is designed to maximize censorship resistance and user privacy by completely eliminating the need for identity verification (KYC).
+This ensures that access to financial tools remains open, permissionless, and globally available — even in restrictive or high-inflation environments.

+To facilitate communication between peers during trades, the platform integrates **OpenChat**, a decentralized messaging DApp built on Internet Computer.
+OpenChat offers a seamless iframe integration, enabling participants to interact, negotiate, and confirm steps directly within the app interface — while staying fully on-chain.

+In the case of disputes (such as fraud or payment issues), the platform leverages **Kleros**, a decentralized arbitration protocol built on Ethereum.
+Using **Chain Fusion** — Internet Computer’s cross-chain integration technology — the system can interact with Ethereum smart contracts, allowing users to escalate disputes to Kleros jurors and resolve them in a transparent, decentralized, and binding manner.

+The platform also includes on-chain mechanisms for dispute tracking and mutual confirmation, removing the need for any centralized authority.
+The result is a censorship-proof, privacy-respecting infrastructure for global, real-world value exchange.

 ---

 ## 🚀 Overview

-This project provides a fully on-chain order book system that connects people who want to exchange crypto and fiat directly, securely, and privately.
+This project provides a fully on-chain order book system that connects people who want to exchange crypto and FIAT directly, securely, and privately.
 The system is built using Internet Computer’s canister smart contracts, enabling a trustless environment with no reliance on external servers or traditional finance infrastructure.

 The main goal is to provide an alternative financial layer for users in countries facing inflation, capital controls, or banking restrictions, where privacy and freedom to transact are essential.